min2ha/ukwa-site/content/target/66589/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Brexit is like Shrek: messy, complicated and bad-tempered

 Peel back the layers of Brexit in any sector and more and more layers of complexity emerge – just how Shrek describes ogres